silverstripe-labs/silverstripe-contentreview/docs/en/index.md

 In order for the contentreview module to send emails, you need to *either*:

  * Setup the `ContentReviewEmails` script to run daily via a system cron job.
  * Install the [queuedjobs](https://github.com/symbiote/silverstripe-queuedjobs) module and follow the configuration steps to create a cron job for that module.
-Once installed, you can just run `dev/build` to have a job created, which will run at 9am every day by default.
+Once installed, you can just run `sake db:build` to have a job created, which will run at 9am every day by default.

 ## Using